Skandinaviska Enskilda Banken AB publ Sells 1,400 Shares of Wingstop Inc. (NASDAQ:WING)

 Skandinaviska Enskilda Banken AB publ decreased its stake in Wingstop Inc. (NASDAQ:WING) by 38.9% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 2,200 shares of the restaurant operator’s stock after selling 1,400 shares during the period.
 Skandinaviska Enskilda Banken AB publ’s holdings in Wingstop were worth $292,000 at the end of the most recent quarter.

 Several other hedge funds and other institutional investors also recently made changes to their positions in WING.
 Raymond James & Associates grew its holdings in shares of Wingstop by 8.8% in the 3rd quarter.
 Raymond James & Associates now owns 22,620 shares of the restaurant operator’s stock valued at $3,091,000 after acquiring an additional 1,826 shares in the last quarter.
-California Public Employees Retirement System grew its holdings in shares of Wingstop by 3.3% in the 3rd quarter.
-California Public Employees Retirement System now owns 62,536 shares of the restaurant operator’s stock valued at $8,546,000 after acquiring an additional 1,987 shares in the last quarter.
-New York State Common Retirement Fund grew its holdings in shares of Wingstop by 32.1% in the 3rd quarter.
-New York State Common Retirement Fund now owns 80,204 shares of the restaurant operator’s stock valued at $10,960,000 after acquiring an additional 19,469 shares in the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank grew its holdings in shares of Wingstop by 6.9% in the 3rd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 3,665 shares of the restaurant operator’s stock valued at $501,000 after acquiring an additional 238 shares in the last quarter.
-Finally, Aperio Group LLC grew its holdings in shares of Wingstop by 29.3% in the 3rd quarter.
-Aperio Group LLC now owns 7,418 shares of the restaurant operator’s stock valued at $1,014,000 after acquiring an additional 1,683 shares in the last quarter.
+California Public Employees Retirement System grew its holdings in Wingstop by 3.3% during the third quarter.
+California Public Employees Retirement System now owns 62,536 shares of the restaurant operator’s stock worth $8,546,000 after purchasing an additional 1,987 shares during the period.
+New York State Common Retirement Fund grew its holdings in Wingstop by 32.1% during the third quarter.
+New York State Common Retirement Fund now owns 80,204 shares of the restaurant operator’s stock worth $10,960,000 after purchasing an additional 19,469 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank grew its holdings in Wingstop by 6.9% during the third quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 3,665 shares of the restaurant operator’s stock worth $501,000 after purchasing an additional 238 shares during the period.
+Finally, Aperio Group LLC grew its holdings in Wingstop by 29.3% during the third quarter.
+Aperio Group LLC now owns 7,418 shares of the restaurant operator’s stock worth $1,014,000 after purchasing an additional 1,683 shares during the period.

-A number of research firms recently commented on WING.
-CL King began coverage on Wingstop in a report on Friday, December 11th.
-They set a “buy” rating for the company.
-Oppenheimer reiterated a “hold” rating on shares of Wingstop in a report on Thursday, February 18th.
-Cowen reduced their price target on Wingstop from $155.00 to $150.00 and set an “outperform” rating for the company in a report on Wednesday, March 10th.
-Zacks Investment Research cut Wingstop from a “hold” rating to a “sell” rating in a report on Thursday.
-Finally, Barclays upgraded Wingstop from an “equal weight” rating to an “overweight” rating and lifted their price target for the stock from $120.00 to $155.00 in a report on Wednesday, January 6th.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating and thirteen have given a buy rating to the company.
-The stock presently has a consensus rating of “Buy” and a consensus target price of $160.40.

 Shares of WING opened at $127.39 on Friday.
 Wingstop Inc. has a one year low of $44.27 and a one year high of $172.87.
 The company has a market cap of $3.78 billion, a P/E ratio of 132.70, a P/E/G ratio of 8.49 and a beta of 1.06.
 The firm has a 50 day simple moving average of $142.59 and a two-hundred day simple moving average of $137.01.